Individual Counselling Gold Coast

 Meet Our Team

-Please note, that there is an initial free 10 minute phone consultation.
-Don't be afraid to reach out and ask questions.
+Ghita Andersen and Kathie Halse are practitioners who work with individuals from predominantly the Gold Coast, Brisbane and Northern Rivers.
+Please note, that there is a complimentary 10 minute phone consultation available.
+So don't be afraid to reach out and ask questions.
 Call, or SMS Ghita Therapy today on 0439 888 070

 Anxiety is a responses that is triggered by an event.
 It can also be accumulative stress.
 Anxiety is your body's way of telling you that it is not safe, is ready for the fight or flight response and that it would like you to relieve that fear or tension and return to normal (homeostasis).
 Stress and anxiety are not always bad.
 In the short term, they can help you overcome a challenge or dangerous situation.
 Examples of everyday stress and anxiety include worrying about finding a job, feeling nervous before a big test, or being embarrassed in certain social situations.